The mission of Tennessee Temple University is to provide Christ-centered

 - A course in their final semester before graduation.

-After completing the proper form and receiving permission from his department chair, the student must take the challenge examination from the instructor selected by the chair of the department in which the course is offered.
-The student will pay a $100 challenge fee to the Student Services Center prior to taking the exam.
+After completing the Course Challenge Application and receiving permission from his department chair, the student must take the challenge examination from the instructor selected by the chair of the department in which the course is offered.
+The student will pay a $100 challenge fee to the Business Office prior to taking the exam.

 A student passing the examination with a minimum grade of 71% (C) will receive a grade of “P” (Passing).

 Examination results judged inadequate will be recorded as NP (Not Passing).
 Although the grade will appear on the transcript, neither “P” nor “NP” will be included in the grade point average.
-The student should request that Student Services post credit for the challenged course to the student’s transcript.
+The student should request that Records Office post credit for the challenged course to the student’s transcript.